 Each year, the EPA receives a significant number of complaints from the public about licensed facilities by various means – telephone, writing, email, web etc. Once a complaint against a licensed facility is received, it is recorded and directed to the licensee by the EPA for investigation.
 At this stage, the EPA may also decide that it requires further investigation and open a Compliance Investigation with a specific set of Actions or Instructions for the licensee to carry out.
 The EPA may separately carry out its own monitoring and additional enforcement work may be necessary.
 If the complaints continue and/or if the licensee has not carried out the works required to rectify the problem, the EPA may take legal action against the licensee.

+Summary details on complaints received in relation to industrial and waste licensed sites are provided below.
 Details of how to make a complaint regarding an EPA licensed facility are provided on the EPA website.

-Complaints received in 2019
+Complaints received in Q1 2021

-Most complained about licensed facilities in 2019
+Most complained about licensed facilities in Q1 2021